tophattom/sequencer/README.md

 ## Browser compatibility

-Works on Chrome and Firefox.
-Probably doesn't work on other browsers for now.
+Works on all browsers that support Web Audio API (all but IE).
+CSS still needs prefixing for the layout to work correctly in Safari.